zerngit/GoldenHour-System/README.md

 When adding new features (eg. Sales), you must follow this pattern to maintain data consistency.
 Do not write your own file readers

-**Step 1: Create POJO** Work on `Sales.java` in categories.
+**Step 1: Create POJO** Work on `example: Sales.java` in categories.
 Implemented the standard conversion methods:

 **Step 2: Update the Handler** Go to `CSVHandler.java` (or create SalesHandler)